poloey/13_feni_oct_8/readme.md

 ### View [all class list](https://github.com/poloey/feni)

 # jQuery
 jQuery is a javascript DOM library.
 The slogan of jQuery is "write less do more".
-Today We learn about 4 jquery function
+Today We have learnt about 4 jquery function

 * jQuery / $ (selector)
 * html ('html content') / html()